 CMMS software automates preventive maintenance tasks and improves the up time, performance, efficiency, and longevity of assets.
 Users can define preventive maintenance tasks and set up automatic reminders to ensure that maintenance technicians complete them.

-Generating preventive maintenance tasks in a open source cmms reduces the frequency and severity of corrective maintenance, which means that there are fewer breakdowns and unexpected repairs.
+Generating preventive maintenance tasks in a CMMS system reduces the frequency and severity of corrective maintenance, which means that there are fewer breakdowns and unexpected repairs.
 This leads to a safer work environment.
 By using preventive maintenance software to track work orders and record the history of each piece of equipment, maintenance departments can identify the underlying causes of equipment failure, foresee problems, and avoid repeat issues.

 Provide OSHA Auditors with the Documentation They Want to See